 Separated by about 80 miles, Lee had no way of telling where Stuart was.
 Nor could Stuart use his cavalry to be Lee’s “eyes and ears” to inform him of where the Union army was.

-General Stuart did not arrive at Lee’s headquarters until long after the Battle of Gettysburg had opened, and Lee openly expressed his displeasure at Stuart for riding off and not keeping in contact with the army.
+General Stuart did not arrive at Lee’s headquarters until late on the second day of the Battle of Gettysburg.
+General Lee openly expressed his displeasure at Stuart for riding off and not keeping in contact with the army.

-He was stopped and defeated in a pitched battle with Union cavalry three miles east of Gettysburg that afternoon.
+He was stopped and defeated in a pitched battle with Union cavalry led by George Armstrong Custer three miles east of Gettysburg that afternoon.
 General Stuart’s troopers covered the army’s retreat back to Virginia and despite the controversy of his actions, Stuart was able to recover his reputation over the next six months.

 When the spring of 1864 arrived, General Stuart found himself facing a new Union cavalry commander, General Philip H. Sheridan.
 Sheridan was ordered by General Grant to lead a raid upon Richmond while the Union army fought Lee’s army in the Battle of the Wilderness that May.